sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

 ```

 !!! note "If on Linux"
-    If you are on Linux and haven't connected to docker hub before, you will have login first.
+    If you are on Linux and haven't connected to Docker Hub before, you will have login first.
 To do that, run:

     ```sh
     docker login
     ```

-!!! note "How docker makes money"
+!!! note "How Docker makes money"
-    All images pushed to dockerhub are open to the world.
-With a free account you can have one image on dockerhub that is private.
+    All images pushed to Docker Hub are open to the world.
+With a free account you can have one image on Docker Hub that is private.
 Paid accounts can have more private images, and are therefore popular for commercial organisations.
-As an alternative to dockerhub, you can store images locally with [`docker save`](https://docs.docker.com/engine/reference/commandline/save/).
+As an alternative to Docker Hub, you can store images locally with [`docker save`](https://docs.docker.com/engine/reference/commandline/save/).

 We didn't specify the tag for our new image.
 That's why `docker tag` gave it the default tag called `latest`.
 Pushing an image without a tag will overwrite the current image with the tag `latest` (more on (not) using `latest` [here](https://vsupalov.com/docker-latest-tag/)).
-If you want to maintain multiple versions of your image, you will have to add a tag, and push the image with that tag to dockerhub:
+If you want to maintain multiple versions of your image, you will have to add a tag, and push the image with that tag to Docker Hub:

 ```
 docker tag ubuntu-figlet [USER NAME]/ubuntu-figlet:v1